• Skip to primary navigation

 • You could add some grilled chicken breasts or pan-seared lamb if you like but it really is substantial enough on its own.

-Looking for similar salads?
+Looking for more bean salads?

 GARBANZO-BEAN-SALAD